BOTH2Hands: Inferring 3D Hands from Both Text Prompts and Body Dynamics: More Details of BOTH57M

-After reconstructing the human skeleton, we offer the data together with the book "Dictionary of Gestures"~\cite{caradec2018dictionary} to different annotators.
-For each motion sequence, three annotators are supposed to describe the motion given according to the emotion from the corresponding poses in the book in "Physical Description + Meaning of the Action" format, where "Physical Description" means to describe the action precisely and "Meaning of the Action" means the meaning the action wants to express.
-For example, "Put the five fingers of your right hand together in front of your right ear" is a physical description, and "Such an action is meant to express listening carefully" is a meaning of the action.
-The other three annotators are required to focus on only hand movements and use detailed descriptions to explain how the figures move.
-The annotations contain only physical descriptions such as "Left-hand index finger straight, other fingers are naturally bent, right-hand thumb extended, other fingers in a fist".
+For data text annotation, we segment each motion into clips of 5 seconds.
+We also offer the data together with the book \textquotedblleft Dictionary of Gestures\textquotedblright ~\cite{caradec2018dictionary} to the annotators.
+For each motion sequence, three annotators are supposed to describe the motion according to the emotion from the corresponding poses in the book in \textquotedblleft Physical Description + Meaning of Action\textquotedblright \ format. \textquotedblleft Physical Description\textquotedblright \ means to describe the action precisely; \textquotedblleft Meaning of Action\textquotedblright \ means the emotion the action wants to express.
+For example, \textquotedblleft Put the five fingers of your right hand together in front of your right ear.\textquotedblright \ is a physical description, and \textquotedblleft Such an action is meant to express listening carefully.\textquotedblright \ is the meaning of the action.
+The other three annotators are required to focus on only hand movements and use detailed descriptions to explain how the fingers move.
+The annotations contain only physical descriptions such as \textquotedblleft Left-hand index finger straight, other fingers are naturally bent, right-hand thumb extended, other fingers in a fist\textquotedblright.
 Fig.~\ref{fig:moredataset} shows the motion of our dataset as well as the corresponding annotation in detail.